mrgeoffrich/vmware-coreos/readme.md

 ### VMWare host file

 This file defines the host, datastore and resource pool to use when provisioning new machines.

+### Validation Spec file

+This file allows you to run commands on a set of server roles.
+You can define the command to run and also the output to expect.

 ### cloudinit files